Are you looking for a guide on how to start a shopify store in minutes? You're landed on the right page.

 Shopify offers different monthly subscription plans to its users depending upon the size of their business or the requirements.

-You can, however, start with a Free 14 days trial period to get familiar with how Shopify works and to see all the customization options available.
+You can, however, start with a for $1/month to get familiar with how Shopify works and to see all the customization options available.

 Let’s discuss a little about these plans and Shopify Pricing before we jump ahead into creating an online store.